shopsys/monorepo-tools/docs/upgrade/UPGRADE-unreleased.md

 # [Upgrade from v7.0.0-beta4 to Unreleased](https://github.com/shopsys/shopsys/compare/v7.0.0-beta4...HEAD)

-This guide contain instructions to upgrade from version 7.0.0-beta4 to Unreleased.
+This guide contain instructions to upgrade from version 7.0.0-beta2 to 7.0.0-beta3.

-Before you start, don't forget to take a look at [general instructions](/UPGRADE.md) about upgrading.
+**Before you start, don't forget to take a look at [general instructions](/UPGRADE.md) about upgrading.**
 There you can find links to upgrade notes for other versions too.

 ## [shopsys/framework]
 ### Infrastructure